Skip to content

 Harden the application before inviting other users:

-• Set strong credentials for health checks and any protected feeds
+• Set a strong HEALTH_CHECK_TOKEN for authenticated GET /api/v1/health, and separate strong bearer tokens for any protected feeds

 • Prefer environment files (.env) stored outside version control for secrets